 Musselburgh Museum Steering Committee was established as a small voluntary heritage group in 1985 to record, collect and preserve that proud history.
 As a Scottish registered charity (SC003967), the Committee’s goal was the establishment of a permanent museum in the town, now achieved.

-Alister Hadden (Chairman)
+Alister Hadden (Chairperson)

 Simon Fairnie (Treasurer)

-Kate Maynard (Principal Museums Officer, East Lothian Museum.)
+Kate Maynard (Museums Officer, East Lothian Museum.)